-Occasionally a new acquaintance will say the next time we meet “I looked for you on Facebook but couldn’t find you.”
+Occasionally a new acquaintance will say the next time we meet "I looked for you on Facebook but couldn’t find you."
 It doesn’t get complicated: I simply reply “Oh, that’s because I’m not on Facebook.”
-I’ve never had anyone focus on it or ask me more about it beyond that, although I’d be happy to explain if they asked.
+I’ve never had anyone focus on it or ask me more about it beyond that, although I’m willing to explain if they asked.
 We simply move on to the next topic of whatever we were talking about.
-With some people I occasionally get the sense they’re relieved to find out that I’m not “hiding” from them personally, I’m just not on Facebook in general.
+With some people I occasionally get the sense from their tone of voice and body language that they’re relieved to find out that I’m not "hiding" from them personally, I’m just not on Facebook in general.

 I feel like I have the luxury of more disposable time than someone who is highly active on Facebook.
 Any time spent checking Facebook is time I can use for other things.
 I’m more aware of this than you would think.

 I have young children; other families sometimes put my children’s pics up on Facebook.
-Occasionally I will have a someone inform me that she enjoyed seeing pics of my boys playing with a mutual friend’s family, and, surprised, I’ll say “But I didn’t text you any of those photos!” – then she’ll mention the other neighbor family put the pics up on Facebook.
+Occasionally I will have a someone inform me that she enjoyed seeing pics of my boys playing with a mutual friend’s family; she’ll mention the other neighbor family put the pics up on Facebook.
 So, I occasionally am surprised at having people tell me they saw pics of my kids.
-I’m not angry, just surprised, even though by now you would think I’d be used to it.
+I’m not angry, just surprised.

 I feel like I see less of hateful attitudes and language.
 This is because I can avoid seeing all the political rants or group-bashing that can take place on Facebook.
 Not saying it doesn’t happen elsewhere on the Internet – it does, but at least it doesn’t find its way into my personal life.
 Right now I’d have to go to a political debate site or forum or something like that to find it without Facebook, so it’s pretty easy to avoid.